 If the radio is already operating, it will automatically turn off and the compact disc will play.

-If the system has been turned off while the compact disc was playing, pressing the PWR/VOL control knob will start the compact disc.
+If the system has been turned off while the compact disc was playing, pressing the POWER/VOLUME or PWR/VOL control knob will start the compact disc.